Connect with & Learn from the Experts!

 An information interview can help with the following:

-- Prepare you for a job interview by being a better informed applicant;
+- Prepare you for future job interviews by being a better informed applicant;

 - Help you determine if this is the right career field for you;